 SNS Bank, part of the SNS REAAL group of financial services companies, is one of the top five retail banks in the Netherlands.
-The company employs 3,300 people and has more than 150 offices.
-In recent years, SNS Bank has increasingly focused on delivering high-quality banking services via the Internet.
+The company employs about 3,300 people and has more than 150 offices.
+In recent years, SNS Bank has increasingly focused on delivering high quality banking services via the Internet.

 Requiring a stable, flexible and highly secure platform for hosting Java based web applications, SNS Bank selected SUSE Linux Enterprise Server.
 The bank now runs more than 25% of its finance infrastructure on the SUSE operating system, which has delivered increased availability and a reduction in total cost of ownership.